Green Party Northern Ireland

 The Green Party Northern Ireland, sometimes abbreviated as Green Party NI, is a political party in Northern Ireland.
 Like many green political parties around the world, its origins lie in the anti-nuclear, labour and peace movements of the 1970s and early 1980s.

 Since 2006, the party has operated as a region of the Green Party of Ireland and also maintains links with other Green parties, including the Scottish Greens and the Green Party of England and Wales.
-The party has a youth wing operating in Northern Ireland, the Young Greens.
-The party also has LGBT policies and an activist group operating in Northern Ireland, the Queer Greens.
+The party has a youth wing operating as the Young Greens.
+The party also has pro-LGBTQ rights policies and an activist group specifically for those policies, the Queer Greens.

 History

 In the Northern Ireland local elections of May 1981, Peter Emerson, Avril McCandless and Malcolm Samuels stood as the first candidates to use the Ecology label in Northern Ireland and gained 202, 81 and 61 votes respectively; the first in a large urban area, the other two in smaller rural constituencies.
 Emerson had previously stood in the same area in 1977.

 In May 1983, the Northern Ireland Ecology Party was launched at a press conference held in the Europa Hotel, Belfast, with members of the British and Irish Ecology parties in attendance.
 At the same time, the three parties put forward one combined policy on Northern Ireland, the first time that UK and Irish political parties had held a common Northern Ireland policy.

-In 1985, ecology parties throughout the Republic of Ireland and the United Kingdom changed their names to Green Party.
+The modern incarnation of the Green Party of Northern Ireland was founded by Peter Doran on 12 February 1990.

 The party became a region of the Green Party of Ireland in 2006.
 These arrangements are said to demonstrate the Northern Ireland party's cross-community nature, as the Green Party claim to be the only party that actually lives the Good Friday Agreement through its operational set up through north–south and east–west links.

 In 2007, a Green society was established at Queen's University Belfast.
 In 2010, the LGBT Greens NI were established: a policy group and lobby group specialising in LGBT community issues within Northern Ireland.
 The LGBT group dissolved in early 2012 as their main aim—pushing for the inclusion of same-sex marriage within party policy—was achieved at the 2011 AGM after a unanimous vote.

 The party supported a no vote in the 2011 Alternative Vote referendum.

 In February 2015, the Queer Greens party group was set up to become the LGBT issues and activist wing of the party.
 The group is taking charge of party policy on LGBT rights, issues, welfare, campaigning, lobbying and raising awareness.

 On 14 January 2016, the party announced that it had selected Ellen Murray as its candidate to contest the 2016 Northern Ireland Assembly elections for West Belfast, making her the first openly transgender person to stand for election on the island of Ireland.

 In June 2023, the party got their first ever mayoral role when Áine Groogan was made the deputy lord mayor of Belfast.